Pavel Bazin

 Linear regression is kind of 'Hello, World!' in machine learning field.
 I would assume that you are somewhat familiar with math behind it, or at least you know what it does.
 In this post we will focus on conception, implementation and experiments.

-First of all, why this regression is linear?
-It is simply because it represented by a linear equation,
+First of all, why is this regression linear?
+Simply because it represented by, literally, a linear equation:

 $$ b_0 + w_1 * x_1 $$